by Dr. C.H. Weaver M.D. Updated 3/2022

 During or immediately following the external beam portion of radiation therapy, patients may also undergo an implant radiation procedure.
 Placing the radiation within the cervix allows a high dose of radiation to be delivered to the cancer, while reducing the radiation to the surrounding normal tissues and organs.
 During a procedure in the operating room, a small device is placed into the cervix and vagina and later is “loaded” with radioactive material.
 The radioactive material is left in place while the patient stays in the hospital for 1-3 days.
 This process may be performed once or twice during the course of treatment.

-The addition of chemotherapy (anti-cancer drugs) has improved long-term outcomes in patients with cervical cancer.
+The addition of chemotherapy (anti-cancer drugs) has improved long-term outcomes for some patients with cervical cancer.
 Chemotherapy has the ability to kill cancer cells and make radiation therapy more effective at killing cancer cells.
 The strategy of administering chemotherapy concurrently with radiation treatment is appealing because chemotherapy and radiation therapy may act together to increase the killing of cancer cells.
 Chemotherapy may also destroy cells independently of radiation therapy.
 Clinical studies performed in patients with locally advanced cervical cancer utilizing concurrent chemotherapy and radiation therapy have improved remission rates and prolonged survival.1

 Radiation therapy plus concomitant chemotherapy appears superior to radiation therapy alone.
 The 5-year survival rate of patients with stage IB, IIA, or IIB cervical cancer was 77% for patients treated with concurrent radiation therapy and chemotherapy, compared to only 50% for patients treated with radiation therapy alone.
 Concurrent chemotherapy and radiation therapy were well tolerated except for minor gastrointestinal and hematologic side effects, which were reversible.
 Other clinical studies have confirmed that treatment of locally advanced cervical cancer with concurrent Platinol® based chemotherapy and radiation therapy is superior to radiation therapy alone.1-3